nandeesh88/travel-booking-form/README.md

 ---

-## 📩 Form Handling & Data Storage

-Currently, the form logs submissions to the **browser console**.
-To store data persistently, connect a backend or third-party service:
+⚠️ **Caution:** This form currently only logs submissions to the browser console.
+To store data permanently, connect it to a backend or third-party service.

 - **Formspree** → Simple form backend service.
 Add an endpoint to `<form>` tag.
 - **Google Sheets API** → Store submissions directly in a Google Sheet.